axelvaldez/radical-companies/_posts/rprojects/2022-05-23-attentive-ui.markdown

 </div>

 <h1 style="font-size:40px; font-family:Courier New, monospace; margin-top:40px; ">Intro</h1>
- <p>Graphical UIs have gone from functional, to graphical, to gesture, to responsive.
+ <p>Graphical UIs have gone from functionalvery basic, to graphical, to gesture, to responsive.
 The Attentive UI is what comes next.
 As the user works with the US, it auto-morphs to make the UI fit the user&rsquo;s behavior.
 This could be as simple as rearranging menus and making the most used items easier to reach in a given context.
 For example, with Photoshop, I may use the brush tool a lot in one case (painting), and I may not use it at all in others.</p>
  <div class="_center">
   <table class="_explicitalignment">
    <tr id="_background">